 We shouldn’t be surprised.
 It’s an open secret that antidepressants are suboptimal treatments in the long term; they require daily use, without which the patient returns to baseline or worse.
 It’s an arrangement that benefits pharmaceutical companies far more than it benefits patients.

-In a psychiatric landscape dominated by antidepressants, it is easy to forget that they were never intended to be long-term treatments for depression.
+In a mental health landscape dominated by antidepressants, it is easy to forget that they were never intended to be long-term treatments for depression.
 They were seen as only a “quick fix” that enabled patients to function while long-term therapy was underway.
-But, slowly and insidiously, they have risen to become the beginning and end of frontline psychiatric care, prescribed as a lifetime sentence not just for depression, but for a constellation of other psychiatric conditions as well.
+But, slowly and insidiously, they have risen to become the beginning and end of frontline mental health care, prescribed as a lifetime sentence not just for depression, but for a constellation of other mental health conditions as well.

 The triumphant return of psychedelic therapy to medical research means the return of another paradigm – one that doesn’t abandon all hope of long-term meaningful change without continued reliance on pharmaceuticals.
 It’s a paradigm that gives patients the tools to confront and come to terms with their emotional pain, rather than simply numbing it indefinitely.

 If you’re interested in learning how psychedelics can help you get in touch with your emotions and start to heal, but aren’t ready for a full-scale macrodose journey, take a look at our Microdosing Course.
 Using the latest research from cutting-edge scientists and doctors, we’ll help you develop a customized, step-by-step process to change habits, enhance creativity, and optimize performance.